abskmj/jwt-utility/README.md

 | `validateAudience` | String | Validate `aud` claim value. |
 | `validateExpiry` | Number | Validate `exp` claim value, value validated against current epoch time in seconds + seconds passed as argument. |
 | `parse` | String, String | Set JWT token and key used to verify the token |

+# Further Development
+Support for RS256, RS384, RS512 is not planned yet.
+Please get in touch with the [developer](mailto:abskmj@gmail.com), if you wish to request any new functionality or bug fix.